hj-johannes-lee/intel-resource-drivers-for-kubernetes/DEV.md

 ## Running tests in container

-To have your own user ID inside containe rimage without access / permission issues, build a fresh container image, then run tests.
+To have your own user ID inside container image without access / permission issues, build a fresh container image, then run tests.
 The CI uses its own user ID.

 ```shell